Flavjack/rticles/README.md

 - _bookdown.yml (not remove) :: This file you found the compile options
 - _output.yml (not remove) :: html option for the web document
 - docs (removable) :: folder with the files for the html to deploy the webpage (for github pages)
-- img (not remove) :: fOlder with the information and image files for compile the final document
+- img (not remove) :: folder with the information and image files for compile the final document
 - style (not remove) :: Include the webpage style, the bib files and the word style documents